zzxwill/odps/intl.en-US/Product Introduction/What is MaxCompute.md

 -   **Strong data security**

-    MaxCompute has stabilized all Alibaba's offline analysis operations for more than seven years, providing multilayer sandbox protection and monitoring.
+    MaxCompute has stabilized alloffline analysis for all Alibaba Group's business for more than seven years, providing multilayer sandbox protection and monitoring.

 -   **Cost-effective**

     MaxCompute can help reduce procurement costs by 20%-30% compared with on-premises private cloud models.

-## Functions {#section_cnm_c5v_tdb .section}
+## Function {#section_cnm_c5v_tdb .section}

 -   **Data tunnel**
     -   Supports large volumes of historical data channels

         [TUNNEL](../../../../intl.en-US/User Guide/Data upload and download/Tunnel SDK/Summary.md) provides high concurrency data upload and download services.
 This service supports the import and export of terabytes or petabytes of data on a daily basis, which is particularly useful for the batch import of full or historical data.
 Tunnel Provides you with a Java programming interface, and in the MaxCompute client tool, there are corresponding commands for local file and service data interchange.

-    -   Real-time, incremental data channels
+    -   Real-time and incremental data channels

         For real-time data upload scenarios, MaxCompute provides DataHub services with low latency and convenient usage.
-It is especially suitable for incremental data import.
-DataHub also supports a variety of data transmission plug-ins, such as Logstash, Flume, Fluentd, Sqoop, it supports Log.
+It is especially suitable for incremental data imports.
+DataHub also supports a variety of data transmission plug-ins, such as Logstash, Flume, Fluentd,  and Sqoop, it supports Log.
 Service's delivery log to MaxCompute, and then use DataWorks to do log analysis and mining.

 -   **Computing and analysis tasks**